eduardoestrella/cPanel-automated-system-backup/README.md

 - ```$ftpDailyDir = "daily";``` Store daily Backups
 - ```$ftpMonthlyDir = "monthly";``` Store Monthly backups
 - ```$ftpYearlyDir = "yearly";``` Store Yearly backups
 - ```$cpanelServer = "";``` cPanel Server IP or domain name (cpanel.domain.com)
 - ```$cpanelUsername = "";``` cPanel User Account
 - ```$cpanelPassword = "";``` cPanel Password Account

-Configure a cron task in your web hosting to run CP-ABS script every day.
+Configure a cron task in your web hosting to run CP-ASB script every day.

 When it finish, cPanel will send a email notification with the log of backup and upload FTP.
 Then you could find the backup in the directories structure.